Skip to content

 ssh -L 4191:localhost:4191 your_username@remote_server_address

 After logging in, run the Docker command as above on the remote server.
 Then, open http://localhost:4191 in your local browser to access the app.
-If you're using your local R environment instead of Docker:

 cd ${Your_path_to_OmicsBridge_directory}